Film Spoilers and

 The Two Losers Realized They Had Unexplainable Powers Enabling Them to Wish Away All Their Troubles - and They Literally Ended Up in a White Nihilistic Void as Two Disembodied Heads

 Its tagline described its plotline: "What if you wished everyone - and everything - would just go away!"
-The film's main characters were two 30-something losers: odd-couple room-mates (friends since 9 years of age) and social outcasts who lived in Andrew's dilapidated house (condemned by the city of Toronto) between two highway overpasses:
+The film's main characters were two 30-something losers: they were odd-couple room-mates (friends since 9 years of age and co-dependent friends) and social outcasts who lived in Andrew's inherited, dilapidated house (condemned by the city of Toronto) between two highway overpasses: